avigad/mathematics_in_lean_source/source/the_natural_numbers.rst

 It will perform *conditional rewriting*, which is to say, it will try to rewrite using an identity with hypotheses by rewriting the hypotheses themselves to ``true``.
-In the next example, the line that beings ``local attribute`` tells the simplifier that in the current section or file, it should use the rule ``abs_of_nonneg``, which says ``abs a = a`` when ``a ≥ 0``.
+In the next example, the line that begins with the words ``local attribute`` tells the simplifier that in the current section or file, it should use the rule ``abs_of_nonneg``, which says ``abs a = a`` when ``a ≥ 0``.